Dantferno/miniProject/README.md

   We're playing the chronicle :Chroniques de test
   My concept is :student
   I'm a vampire of the Fourth generation
-  My Sire was Moi meme
+  My Sire was Sr. Tempel
   Let me tell you about my clan :
   My clan's name is DLAD
   Its The Best of the best.